 Whether you’re wondering are round toilets better or how much space an elongated bowl takes up – we have the answers.

-In our guide, we’re going to talk about the pros and cons of an elongated toilet bowl compared to their more traditional counterparts.
+In our guide, we’re going to talk about round vs elongated toilet, and the pros and cons of each one of the toilets.

 There’s more to the bowl shapes than most people realize, and we’ll help you make the right choice based on several key areas.

 What’s the Difference Between Round and Elongated Toilets?

 The shape of a commode is the most apparent difference between these two styles.
 A round or standard toilet bowl is also something most people have seen or used.